-[Ed.: Today’s blog post is written by CU Boulder students Emily Kim and Katie Souder]giggles_1An ordinary workday begins for the WARP surveyors.
+[Ed.: Today’s blog post is written by CU Boulder students Emily Kim and Katie Souder]An ordinary workday begins for the WARP surveyors.
 Early morning sunlight slants across pale grain fields, illuminating silvery olive groves and delicately woven webs along the way.
 The landscape awakens peacefully as field walkers on teams 1 through 4 begin surveying their first units of the day — and then singing and giggles bubble up in the distance.
 “There’s Team 5,” the other teams say; now they can assess their position in the valley based on where they are in relation to the sound of our laughter.

 A Day in the Life of Team 5